-(1) The hiring authority shall ensure that each applicant provides consent to a CORI investigation as part of his/her application and to the periodic conduct of further CORI investigations during the course of employment with Department or vendor agency program.
-The hiring authority shall also inform the applicant that his or her CORI may be utilized by the criminal justice official or qualified mental health professional conducting themselves in conformance with 110 CMR 18.06, 18.10, 18.11; and Department personnel responsible for carrying out the provisions of 110 CMR 18.08, 18.09, 18.10,18.11, and 18.13.
+(1) The Department/Vendor Program shall ensure that each candidate provides consent to a BRC as part of his/her application and to the periodic BRC during the course of employment.
+The hiring authority shall inform the candidate that the BRC results may be utilized by the criminal justice official or qualified mental health professional conducting themselves in conformance with 101 CMR 15.09(3) and Department personnel responsible for carrying out the provisions of 101 CMR 15.09, 110 CMR 18.08 and 18.09.
 Such consent and notification shall be included in the hiring authority’s employment application form.

-(2) The hiring authority shall require, as a condition of an offer of a position, the satisfactory completion of the CORI investigation.
-The hiring authority shall confirm an offer of a position only after the hiring authority receives written confirmation that the criminal record investigation has resulted in a finding of “no record” or until the hiring authority has complied with the requirements of 110 CMR 18.08, 18.09, 18.10 and 18.11
+The hiring authority shall confirm an offer of a position only after the hiring authority receives written confirmation that the BRC has resulted in a finding of “no record” or until the hiring authority has complied with the requirements of 101 CMR 15.09 and 110 CMR 18.09(1).

-(2) The hiring authority shall review positive findings from the CORI.

-(4) The hiring authority shall not permit any candidate to commence employment or other service until after the candidate is cleared as a result of the CORI investigation, in accordance with 110 CMR 18.00.

-(5) For all foster/pre-adoptive parents, the hiring authority shall conduct a CORI investigation on the foster/pre-adoptive parents as well as any household member age 14 years of age or older
+(3) The Department/Vendor Program

+shall not approve the licensing or renewal of a Foster/Pre-adoptive home until the satisfactory completion of a BRC.
+The Department will pay the fees associated with

+the fingerprint based checks.
+The Department/Vendor Program shall also require a BRC on any new household member age 15 and older no later than 60 days after moving into the Foster/Pre-adoptive home.

+(3) The Department/Vendor Program shall not place a Department consumer in a Foster/Pre-adoptive home with positive BRC findings until after the Foster/Pre-adoptive parents and household members 15 years of age and older are approved by the Department in accordance with 110 CMR 18.00 and the Department’s Background Record Check Policy, except as provided in 110 CMR 18.10(1)(b).

-.
-The hiring authority may conduct a CORI investigation on any household member under 14 years of age about whom the hiring authority has concerns that the person may pose a risk to a child placed in the home.
+(4) The Department/Vendor Program may conduct a BRC on any household member under age 15 years of age where the Department/Vendor Program believe the youth may pose a risk to a client placed in the home.
+Under no circumstances may the Department/Vendor Program conduct fingerprint based checks on anyone other than the Foster/Pre-adoptive parents and household members age 15 and older unless authorized by Federal Law.

-18.08: CORI Investigations
+(5) The Department/Vendor Program shall conduct a non-fingerprint based BRC on any frequent visitor to a Foster/Pre-adoptive home under the requirements established by the Department’s Background Record Check policy.
+Until the satisfactory completion or approval of a BRC, the frequent visitor shall not have unsupervised contact with a DCF consumer child/young adult placed in the Foster/Pre-adoptive home.

+18.08: BACKGROUND RECORD CHECKS

-Department Employees, Volunteers, Interns, Trainees
+Employees, Volunteers, Interns, Trainees

-(a) All applicants shall complete the appropriate CORI request form.
+(a) All candidates who may potentially have unsupervised contact with a Department client shall complete the appropriate Employment Background Record request form.

-(b) After the hiring authority makes a conditional offer of a position to an individual, subject to consideration of any criminal record, the completed CORI request form or electronic equivalent shall be forwarded to the Department Central Office Background Record Check (BRC) Unit, in accordance with Department policy.
+(b) Upon a conditional offer of a position to an individual, subject to consideration of any criminal record, the completed Employment Background Record request form or electronic equivalent shall be forwarded to the BRC Unit, in accordance with Department policy.

-(c) All CORI investigations that result in a finding of “no record” shall be transmitted back to the hiring authority and shall provide sufficient evidence of suitability for hire for 60 business days.
-A “no record” finding may be valid for consideration for other positions during this 60 day period.
+(c) BRCs that result in a finding of “no record” shall be transmitted back to the hiring authority and shall provide sufficient evidence of suitability for hire by the Department for 60 business days.

-(d) All CORI investigations that show findings of criminal records shall be sent immediately to the hiring authority for review consistent with 110 CMR 18.00.
+(d) BRCs that show findings of criminal convictions in accordance with 101 CMR 15.00, SORI record or Department History shall be sent to the hiring authority for review consistent with 110 CMR 18.00.

+(e) The final approval for hiring shall be with the Commissioner, the Deputy Commissioner, General Counsel or the Chief Financial Officer, depending on the position within the Department’s Organization.

-Department Foster/Pre-Adoptive Parents
+Foster/Pre-Adoptive Parents